T

 Local etiquette

-• Many smaller establishments prefer cash, so it's wise to carry some euros.
+• Many smaller establishments prefer cash, so it's wise to carry some Euros.

-• Lunch is typically eaten between 12:30 PM and 2:30 PM, and dinner starts around 7:30 PM, with locals often eating later.
+• Lunch is typically eaten between 12:30 PM and 2:00 PM, and dinner from 7:30 PM onwards.

 Plan the rest of your Cinque Terre trip